This page may contain affiliate links or links from our sponsors.

 Do you want to set up google analytics WordPress code on the dashboard?
 If you are running a WordPress website or blog then you would like to display your Web analytics report about how many visitors are coming to your WordPress website or what content read on a WordPress website.
 So in this article, we will explain to you the best google analytics WordPress tool for your site analytics, which is the free web analytics WordPress tool created by Google.

-Google Analytics WordPress tools are a free web analytics tools.
-Which reports more like website traffic, conversions, user behavior and more.
-This is the most popular web analytics tools in the website tracker.
+Google Analytics WordPress tools are free web analytics tools.
+Which reports more like website traffic, conversions, user behavior, and more.
+This is the most popular web analytics tool in the website tracker.

 Google Analytics WordPress tools show how much traffic is coming to your website and that traffic is coming from the back, as well as how visitors behave with your site.

 You can export web analytics data in different formats or you can create a custom “Dashboard” and website tracking for web analytics.

 Why are Google Analytics tools important for WordPress websites?